|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Surveillance and Intervention

-Humanitarian agencies utilizing locally provided voice or data services should always operate under the assumption that their activities may be surveyed or monitored at any time, and seek out redundant communications systems in case of internet or voice being shut off for whatever reason.
-Some governments heavily restrict the usage of outside or independent communications, such as radio or satellite communications, and thusly options for redundant communications may vary from mission to mission.
+Humanitarian agencies utilising locally provided voice or data services should always operate under the assumption that their activities may be surveyed or monitored at any time, and seek out redundant communications systems in case of internet or voice being shut off for whatever reason.
+Some governments heavily restrict the usage of outside or independent communications, such as radio or satellite communications, limiting options for redundant communications may vary from mission to mission.

 Mobile Phones / Data